 - Or when the treatment is almost worn out

 Everyone’s hair is different and the treatment you use also varies.
-So it’s not possible to give a definite answer to all, but, my hairstylist always says 2 weeks, unless you know what you’re doing.
+Therefore, it’s recommended to consult with a professional hairstylist before you do so.

 After the initial week, you’ll need to be extra gentle, paying particular attention to areas that still feel malleable and not dried properly.